egonelbre/spark/programming-parts/basics-of-programming.rst

 Making goal more approachable can also be done by studying similar problems.
 If we wish to move something on the screen, we may want to study how a car moves.
 If we wish to write a game we should study other games.

 	Great programs, algorithms, solutions, ideas don't just spring into life by a magical wish, they start as a seed and are slowly grown until one day a blossom appears.
-Seeing a master produce a flower from his hands in a blink of an eye, is not because he wished for it, but because he has a garden he cares for.
+Seeing a master produce a flower from his hands in a blink of an eye, is not because he wished for it, but because he has a Sgarden he cares for.

 Limits
 ------

 As humans we have several limitations in our processing power.
-We can't think over 5 things at once (not an exact number) nor can we remember everything.
+We can at most 7+-2 things at once (not an exact number) nor can we remember everything.
 If we just keep adding things and modifying out code we will reach this limit quite quickly.
 If the code isn't in our capabilities there is a large risk of introducing bugs.

 First limititation is typing speed.
 The solution to this is reducing the repetetive code.
 In it's simplest form, if we have three places where we use similar source code, we can group it and replace those places with functions.
 In a more complex way, we can implement a domain specific language to do the grunt work and leave us writing about the important things.
 These two skills are lazyness and recognizing repetition.
 This also removes friction from the coding process, since we don't have to repeat ourselves.